 2016 Business at Moore Summer Program

-The Business at Moore program is designed for high-achieving, high school juniors who are under-represented in business and have expressed an interest to pursue a business degree.
+The Business at Moore program is designed for high-achieving, high school juniors who are under-represented in business and have expressed an interest in pursuing a business degree.
 Participants live on campus for one week, enabling them to explore the many opportunities available to them with a business degree and to experience college life.
 It also gives participants a chance to meet other high school students from throughout the state, as well as current Moore School students and faculty.

 Thanks to our program sponsor, Wells Fargo, this program is available at no cost to the student.
 Through the program’s classes and activities, the student will have the opportunity to:

 - Learn the essentials of how a business operates